kartenkarsten/addresses2maps/README.md

 # Usage

 Use the template folder as starting point.
 Replace the addresses.csv with your addresses e.g. by saving a libreoffice calc table with the columns name, street, housenumber, postcode, city, country, optional geo position as csv file.
+You need to use UTF-8 encoding and a ; as delimiter.
 If you are familiar with Maperitive you could adjust the template as well to create custom maps.

 ## build images